The three Long brothers. John, Perry, and Patrick, together on rocks

 Mary Coffin Starbuck

-Tristram Coffin’s daughter.
-Contemporaries called her the “Great Woman” of Nantucket for the influence she held over island governance and commerce.
-Her 1702 conversion to Quakerism, following John Richardson’s visit, shaped the island’s religious and civic culture for the next century.
+Tristram Coffin’s daughter and the sister of James Coffin (1640-1720, 9VWJ-WHJ), the brothers’ direct maternal ancestor, so a great-aunt of the line, not a cousin.
+Contemporaries called her the “Great Woman” of Nantucket for her authority over island governance and trade; her 1702 conversion following John Richardson’s visit made her the mother of Nantucket Quakerism, shaping the island’s religious and civic life for a century.

 Tristram Coffin and the Founding of Nantucket